WhatsApp Community

 In Indian, the NRI status is prescribed and governed by two main laws.
 These are as follows:

-A person will be considered a tax resident in India if he/she stay in the country for 182 or more days in an accounting year.
+A person will be considered a tax resident in India if they stay in the country for 182 or more days in an accounting year.
 To know the residential status, this remains a primary factor.
-Whereas, if a person remains less than 182 days in India, he/she will continue to be known as an NRI.
+Whereas, if a person remains less than 182 days in India, they will continue to be known as an NRI.
 With no additional conditions mentioned in the new income tax bill issued by the Indian government, the 182-day rule remains the same.

 Previously, a person who stayed in the country for 60 or more days in a financial year was considered a tax resident in India and lived in India for 365 days over the last four years.
-While the rule is the same but some exemptions have been made.
+While the rule is the same, some exemptions have been made.
 These are as follows:

 *Note: In India, according to the residential status of the person, the tax liability of a person is calculated in that financial year, not according to his/her citizenship in the country.
 For tax purposes, a person who is a citizen of India can be considered an NRI for a specific year.
 Also, a foreign national can be considered an Indian resident under the tax laws.